-Fans have been loving rewatching Midsomer Murders, which is currently being aired on ITV3.
+Fans have been loving rewatching Midsomer Murders.
 The long-running series focuses on a county that surely must have the highest death toll in the UK on account of all of the murders that happen there, and was helmed by John Nettles as DCI Tom Barnaby until he stepped down from the role in 2011.

 READ: Midsomer Murders star Neil Dudgeon opens up about his future on show